-For 2019, your RRSP contribution limit is 18% of your earned income, up to a maximum amount of $26,500.
-If you have not yet maxed out your contributions for the 2018 tax year, you can still do so up until the end of the RRSP season, which is March 1, 2019.
+For 2023, your RRSP contribution limit is 18% of your earned income, up to a maximum amount of $30,780.
+If you have not yet maxed out your contributions for the 2022 tax year, you can still do so until the end of the RRSP season, which is March 1, 2023.

-If you are turning 71 in 2019, you can make your last RRSP contribution before December 31, 2019.
+If you turn 71 in 2023, you can make your last RRSP contribution before December 31, 2023.
 By next year, you will be required to close your RRSP and do one or a combination of the following: withdraw cash, convert to an RRIF, or purchase an annuity.